(Redirected from Rick Renteria)

 - Born December 25, 1961 in Harbor City, CA USA

-Since his playing career ended, he has coached and managed in the Marlins and San Diego Padres farm systems.
+After his playing career ended, he coached and managed in the Marlins and San Diego Padres farm systems.
 On November 7, 2013, he was hired to manage the Chicago Cubs in 2014.
 He became a part of history in his first game at the helm on March 31st, when he was the first manager to challenge an umpire's decision under the expanded video review rule.
 He argued that baserunner Jeff Samardzija was safe at first base in spite of umpire Bob Davidson's ruling, but video evidence proved him wrong.
 He set another first when he was the first manager to be ejected from a game in 2014, getting the heave-ho from home plate umpire Jeff Nelson on April 8th for arguing balls and strikes.
 In his one season at the helm, the Cubs finished in last place, as everyone expected, as he eased a number of promising youngsters into the starting line-up.
-However, the Cubs' plans changed abruptly that October, when long-time Tampa Bay Rays manager Joe Maddon announced he was resigning and was ready to entertain offers from other teams.
+However, the Cubs' plans changed abruptly that October when long-time Tampa Bay Rays manager Joe Maddon announced he was resigning and was ready to entertain offers from other teams.
 The Cubs decided to take advantage of the unexpected opportunity to hire one of the most respected managers in the majors and fired Renteria on October 31st.
+Maddon immediately led the Cubs to the postseason in 2015.

 Renteria returned to the field as bench coach of the Chicago White Sox in 2016.
-When manager Robin Ventura announced his resignation on the final day of the season, Renteria was named as his successor less than 24 hours later.
+When manager Robin Ventura announced his resignation on the final day of the season, Renteria was named as his successor less than 24 hours later and took over the team in 2017.
+That season, he was given a 2016 World Series ring by the Cubs, in recognition to his contribution to building the club that had put an end to the team's historic championship drought.

 - 2003 Hitting coach Lake Elsinore Storm